-Camp Mi-A-Kon-Da offers an unforgettable overnight summer camp experience for girls where they can explore, play, achieve and grow.
+Camp Mi-A-Kon-Da offers an unforgettable, female focused overnight summer camp experience for campers where they can explore, play, achieve and grow.
 Situated on Birch Island, near Parry Sound and Muskoka, Ontario, campers select from a variety of traditional camp activities, that challenge them to try new things and become stronger leaders.
 With a 3-to-1 camper-to-staff ratio, our campers feel safe as they work to learn new skills, build an appreciation for the outdoors, gain independence and of course, have fun!
 Mi-A-Kon-Da is a special community of friends, sisters, and role models who grow and learn together in the dynamic surroundings of the Ontario wilderness.
 It is a memorable sleepaway summer adventure for kids where lifelong friendships are formed and once discovered, are never forgotten.

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|